Ophien/gpt-2-grpc-server/README.md

 python3 grpc-client.py
 ```

-There are three commands available
+There are four commands available

-* generate - Generate text using a specified model and input utterance.
+* generate - Generates text using a specified model and input utterance.
 Example:

 ```
 python3 grpc-client.py generate --input_sentence "Donald Trump" --model_name 117M --server_address localhost --server_port 50021
 ```

+* top_k - Generates the top_k next probable word.

 where, the "Donald Trump" is the seed sentence, 117M is the 117 million parameters model and the others are the server address and port.

-* train - train a new model based on a dataset in a txt file.
+* train - Trains a new model based on a dataset in a txt file.
 Example:

 ```
 python3 grpc-client.py train --dataset "example_train_datasets/michael_jackson_songs" --iterations 100